sneddy/pneumothorax-segmentation/README.md

 ### Sliding sample rate
 Let's name portion of pneumathorax images as sample rate.

-**Main idea:** control this portion using sampler of torch dataset.
+The main idea is control this portion using sampler of torch dataset.

-On each epoch my sampler get all images from dataset with pneumathorax and sample some from non-pneumathorax according to this sample rate.
-During train process we reduce this parameter from 0.8 on start to 0.4 in the end.
+On each epoch, my sampler gets all images from a dataset with pneumothorax and sample some from non-pneumothorax according to this sample rate.
+During train process, we reduce this parameter from 0.8 on start to 0.4 in the end.

-Large sample rate at the beginning provides a quick start of learning process, whereas a small sample rate provides better convergence of neural network weights to the initial distribution of pneumathorax/non-pneumathorax images.
+Large sample rate at the beginning provides a quick start of the learning process, whereas a small sample rate at the end provides better convergence of neural network weights to the initial distribution of pneumothorax/non-pneumothorax images.

 ### Learning Process parts
 During learning process I was uptrain my models **A LOT**.
 Looking back for formalization of my experiments I can highlight 4 different parts: